-– Application Testing
+Introduction to Application Testing

 However, only the core and most important areas will be discussed here.
-The purpose of this article is to touch all the primary areas so that the readers will get all the basic briefing at a single place.
+The purpose of this tutorial is to touch all the primary areas so that the readers will get all the basic briefings at a single place.